ronniross/symbiotic-core-library/recommendedBibliography.md

 * Nassim Nicholas Taleb (*Antifragile*)
 * James Gleick (*Chaos: Making a New Science*)
 * Stuart Kauffman (*At Home in the Universe: The Search for the Laws of Self-Organization and Complexity*)
+* Ilya Prigogine, Isabelle Stengers (*Order Out of Chaos: Man's New Dialogue with Nature*)

 #### Philosophy of Science
 * Thomas Kuhn (*The Structure of Scientific Revolutions*)